TechDevops/Soumya-challenge/README.md

 ### Roles:
   - ngnix
   - Infrastructure for  EC2 Provision in AWS
-  - ami_template to build customized AMI for auto scaling
+  - Used ami_template for auto scaling

 #### executing Playbook:
   - Update  env variables in awsenvvars.yml in files directory